lit-mod-viz/narrative-time-space/annotator-guidelines.md

 Changes in space may occur when narrative perspective jumps from one character to another, depending on the surroundings of each character.

+## Breaching narrative levels

+When a character narrates an eventful story situated in another time/space When a narrator suspends the event-story to make room for static descriptions or summary

 ## Markers
 - To mark a change in time, use the symbol #.